Medical Marijuana and Parkinson's Disease: What the Research Actually Shows

 Psychosis

-Here's a notable finding: Parkinson's disease psychosis (PDP) โ€” visual hallucinations and delusions caused by dopaminergic medications โ€” affects up to 50% of patients over the disease course.
-CBD has antipsychotic properties (demonstrated in schizophrenia trials at 1000 mg/day), and a small open-label study by Zuardi et al. (2009) showed that CBD reduced psychotic symptoms in Parkinson's patients without worsening motor function โ€” unlike traditional antipsychotics, which can be dangerous in Parkinson's.
+Here's a notable finding: Parkinson's disease psychosis (PDP) โ visual hallucinations and delusions caused by dopaminergic medications โ affects up to 50% of patients over the disease course.
+CBD has antipsychotic properties (demonstrated in schizophrenia trials at 1000 mg/day).
+The [Zuardi et al. (2009) open-label pilot in six patients](https://pubmed.ncbi.nlm.nih.gov/18801821/) reported decreased Brief Psychiatric Rating Scale and Parkinson Psychosis Questionnaire scores with flexible-dose CBD (starting 150 mg/day), without motor worsening โ a hypothesis-generating result, not a controlled efficacy finding.

 Neuroprotection: The Big Question